arrenglover/openfabmap/README.md

 10. under openFABMAPcli->properties->Debugging->command arguments specify the path to the settings file (e.g. "-s samples\settings.yml")
 11. Alter the settings file for your data
 12. run exampleopenFABMAP in your build/bin directory (respective debug versions for debug mode).

-Linux (g++)

-1. install openCV2.3
-2. get cmake and install it using your package manager
-3. install cmakecurses using your package manager
-2. make a build directory for your generated code
-3. use the command line to change into this directory
-4. run 'cmake /path/to/your/build/dir'
-5. Hopefully openCV was found.
-If not, you may have to specify the directory manually using ccmake.
-Try using the wizard option cmake -i.
-6. run 'make' in your build directory
-5. Alter the settings file for your application
-6. run openFABMAPcli in your build/bin directory